mulesoft-assets/template-sap2wday-employee-migration/README.md

 There are no particular considerations for this Anypoint Template regarding Workday as data destination.

 # Run it! <a name="runit"/>
-Simple steps to get Sap to Workday Worker Migration running.
+Simple steps to get Sap to Workday Employee Migration running.
 In any of the ways you would like to run this Anypoint Template this is an example of the output you'll see after hitting the HTTP endpoint:

 <pre>